Leonel-web-byte/Operational-Efficiency-in-Claims-Processing/README.md

 -	I created a second field called “Claim over 30”, which categorize the claim over 30.
 - I used this Excel formula:
   IF(OR(ISBLANK([@[Processing Time]]),[@[Processing Time]]=""),"",IF([@[Processing Time]]>30,"Processing after 30 days","Processing within 30 days")).
+- Created Pivot tables according to the questions asked
+- Merge all charts into one dashboard and applied slicer to make it dynamic
 ## Dashboard
 <img width="549" height="279" alt="Claims_P" src="https://github.com/user-attachments/assets/2c4be2ac-369f-4dc5-87bb-0f503cd25d05" />